Thank you for saying this. I was curious about this and I also felt like it was a really beautiful way to address the abruptness of the choice.

 Light spoiler warning for The Year After

 It felt unfair and broken.
 It was an important point in the game but players didn’t know they were making a major decision.
-(You know what I'm talking about if you've played through the game)

-How would I fix this ‘problem’?
+How would I fix this problem?
 I considered adding text to make it explicit.
 I considered adding a scene showing the future.
 I considered adding the sound of a bell after the player made their choice.
 Then I stepped back and stopped considering.

 By following where the game lead me the confrontation sequence near the end designed itself.